seansbox/isit360/hw07/README.md

 pipenv install django-bootstrap5
 ```

-We're going to use _django-bootstrap5_ to make our site look nice.
+We're going to use this [django-bootstrap5](https://github.com/zostera/django-bootstrap5) module to make our site look nice.
 We'll also need to add it to the end of our _INSTALLED_APPS_ in _settings.py_.

 ```python
 INSTALLED_APPS = (